Donkey Ride in Santorini

 “You’re ok, hon!”
 Tom calls from right behind me.
 Angry Greek Donkey Man had released him as well.

-I on the other hand am screaming and gasping in terror.
+I am clutching the reins and screaming and gasping in terror.
 My donkey veers close to the edge again and I wonder how often donkeys fall over the edge of the cliff with people on their back.
 Hopefully never.
 And hopefully not today.

-My legs are literally shaking and I’m not sure they’ll support me getting off this crazy animal.
+My legs are literally shaking and I’m not sure they’ll support me getting off the donkey.
 “I’m not sure I can,” I say.

 Suddenly, Angry Greek Donkey Man reappears and grabs me around the waist with one hulking arm.
 “Off!” he says as if I have a choice as he swings me off the donkey and onto the ground.